 SASB Accounting Metric Code Net premiums written related to energy efficiency and low carbon technology FN-IN-410b.1 Response: This topic is not relevant for Globe Life.
-Discussion of products and/or product features that incentivize health, safety, and/or environmentally responsible actions and/or behaviors FN-IN-410b.2 Response: See Our Products section on p.
-10 of the Company's 2022 ESG Report Environmental Risk Exposure SASB Accounting Metric SASE Accounting Weth Code Probable Maximum Loss (PML) of insured products from weather-related natural catastrophe FN-IN-450a.1 Probable Maximum Loss (PML) of insured products from weather-related natural catastrophe Probable Maximum Loss (PML) of insured products from weather-related natural catastrophe Response: This topic is not relevant for Globe Life.
-Total amount of monetary losses attributable to insurance payouts from (1) modeled natural catastrophes and (2) FN-IN-450a.1
+Discussion of products and/or product features that incentivize health, safety, and/or environmentally responsible actions and/or behaviors FN-IN-410b.2 Response: See Our Products section on p.10 of the Company's 2023 ESG Report Environmental Risk Exposure SASB Accounting Metric Code Probable Maximum Loss (PML) of insured products from weather-related natural catastrophe FN-IN-450a.1 Response: This topic is not relevant for Globe Life.
+Response: This topic is not relevant for Globe Life.
+Total amount of monetary losses attributable to insurance payouts from (1) modeled natural catastrophes and (2) non-modeled natural catastrophes, by type of event and geographic segment (net and gross of reinsurance) FN-IN-450a.2 Total amount of monetary losses attributable to insurance payouts from (1) modeled natural catastrophes and (2) FN-IN-450a.2

 Response: For the past sixty years, Globe Life has marketed low-face amount, basic life protection products to families.
 We view the data accumulated over this timeframe as an instrumental tool that informs our approach to underwriting and pricing.
 To the extent that environmental factors impact mortality and morbidity over time, that experience is reflected in our pricing assumptions.
 The diversified nature of our inforce block is also a mitigating factor with respect to environmental risks due to the lack of concentration risk.
-Our inforce block is comprised of a large number of low face amount polices that are widely-dispersed geographically.
+Our inforce block is comprised of a large number of low face amount polices that are widely dispersed geographically.

 We monitor and evaluate the impact of environmental risks to our business as part of our enterprise risk management process.
-See the Company's 2021 TCFD Report for more information on how the Company incorporates environmental risks into its strategy and risk management processes.
+See the Company's 2022 TCFD Report for more information on how the Company incorporates environmental risks into its strategy and risk management processes.